PCA-Guided Quantile Sampling: Preserving Data Structure in Large-Scale Subsampling: Method

-\paragraph{Theoretical Relationship Between \( k \) and \( m \):} PCA projects data onto a lower-dimensional subspace defined by the top \( k \) components, while quantile stratification partitions the projected data into \( m \) bins per dimension.
+PCA projects data onto a lower-dimensional subspace defined by the top \( k \) components, while quantile stratification partitions the projected data into \( m \) bins per dimension.
 The total approximation error in PCA-QS can be decomposed into three sources: sampling error (\( O(n^{-1/2}) \)), projection error (\( O(k^{-1}) \)), and quantile discretization error (\( O(m^{-1}) \)).
 To minimize the combined error while preserving efficiency, one should balance the projection and discretization terms, i.e., \( O(k^{-1}) \approx O(m^{-1}) \).